Alexkael/NeurIPS2020_Weight_Correlation/README.md

          VGG19_corr_cifar10_nol2_4.out               1.010            VGG19_normal_cifar10_nol2_4.out  0.988
          VGG19_corr_cifar10_nol2_5.out               1.056            VGG19_normal_cifar10_nol2_5.out  1.033

          All experimental data is saved in WCD/experimental_data

-4..
+         We upload the repeat-five-times experimental data for FCN_mnist, VGG11_cifar10, VGG16_cifar10 and VGG19_cifar10.

+5..
 Additional experimental data is saved in WCD/additional.
 However, as the networks are small and datasets are more complicated, the errors are pretty high and the results are more random.

          For cifar100, last three layers of VGG adjusted to 120, 120, 100